shraddhap9901-boop/codtech-internship-projects/Task-1-Big-Data-Analysis/README.md

 This analysis helps understand trends in the AI job market, which can be useful for job seekers and analysts.

+📊 Dataset: Used same dataset from root directory (Dataset.xlsx)

 👩‍💻 Author

 Shraddha